Why Increasing Levels of Economic Inequality Should be a Concern in the Society

 “Economic inequality” is a term used in reference to the variation of income and wealth of individuals and groups within a particular society.
 The main characteristics of economic inequality are when the rich keep on getting richer while the poor keep on becoming poorer.
 The specific way of describing the phrase is in regard to the existing gap in assets or income between the richest and poorest section of a society.
 Global trends have subsequently stirred a concentration of wealth by a few individuals at the expense of a larger section of the society.
 Economic analysis presents a worrying trend at which the level of inequality is increasing on a global perspective.
 Despite arguments supporting economic inequality, the negative ramifications caused by this trend are apparent: hindrance of economic growth, exploitation of disadvantaged section of the populace, increasing marginalization and oppression of the minority, and other social problems.
 These trend and ramifications necessitates that the world gets concerned on this increasing level of inequality in the society and do something to leverage on the increasing gap between the rich and the poor.

-There are different analyses which have been presented to point out how economic inequalities hinder development in the society.
+There are different analyses that have been presented to point out how economic inequalities hinder development in society.
 A higher degree of economic inequality implies many members of a society are thriving under poverty.
 Where there is poverty, there is also poor and insufficient public health alongside increased rate of crime, aspects that places burden on the economy.
-A society that lives under low incomes and high food prices has a less likelihood of supporting pro-government policies Halter et al (2010).
+A society that lives under low incomes and high food prices has less likelihood of supporting pro-government policies Halter et al (2010).
 According to Stolzenberg et al, (2006), there is a tendency for wealthy people to maintain a lopsided political authority when compared to their poor counterparts.
 This subsequently leads to ineffective tax structures that are in favor of the wealth at the expense of the poor.
 Furthermore, unequal distribution of income in the society has a high potential of causing political instability, increasing the risk of repudiated contracts for the state, threatening property rights, as well as discouraging capital accumulation.
-Moreover, wide poor-rich gaps have a potential of increasing rent-seeking rate as well as predatory market behaviors which acts as an obstacle to economic development.
+Moreover, wide poor-rich gaps have the potential of increasing rent-seeking rates as well as predatory market behaviors which acts as an obstacle to economic development.

 In societies with unequal income, public programs and policies pertaining to such aspects as education tend to receive low support from the masses.
 Solt(2008) observes a tendency where many governments create public policies that favor the elites in the society at the expense of the poor and marginalized group.
 A good example is the public education policies and programs which mostly do not receive support from the elite considering that they involve using public funds which are in most cases generated from taxes which are obtained from the rich and distributing the same to the poor class.

 Members of the society who are impoverished are vulnerable of disproportionate incidences of specific types of diseases such as Marasmus, kwashiorkor, malaria, HIV/AIDS, among many others.
 In addition, most of them are also deeply affected by these conditions since they are unable to afford or access appropriate medical care.
 Further, such section of the society are unable to access health food and quality healthcare leading to higher disease level, higher cost of healthcare, high rate of mortality and the increasing level of poverty for those affected(Harvard School of Pub.
 Health, 2014).
-In United Stated, diet related conditions contribute to approximately 10% of healthcare costs in the country.
-Further, lack of healthy foods has been attributed to high rate of heart diseases, diabetes, cancers, osteoarthritis and other types of conditions (Levine, 2011).
+In United Stated, diet-related conditions contribute to approximately 10% of healthcare costs in the country.
+Further, lack of healthy foods has been attributed to high rate of heart diseases, diabetes, cancers, osteoarthritis and other types of conditions.